nestybox/sysbox/docs/user-guide/troubleshoot.md

 to their activities in `/var/log/sysbox-fs.log` and `/var/log/sysbox-mgr.log` respectively.
 These logs should be useful during troubleshooting exercises.

-You can modify the log level as described [here](configuration.md#reconfiguration-procedure).
+You can modify the log file location, log level, and log format.
+See [here](configuration.md#reconfiguration-procedure) and [here](configuration.md#sysbox-log-configuration) for more info.

 ### sysbox-runc